a photo of traffic with computer nodes

 However, as more connected and autonomous vehicles take to the public roads, the target offered to hackers - and the potential reward for compromising them - increases, just as it did when other devices like computers and smartphones became popular.
 "The more of these vehicles that we put on the road, the more it starts making sense for hackers to start attacking them," Manea warned.

-He added: "What I really worry about in terms of car hacking is large-scale hacks either from criminal and terrorist organizations or from nation state type hacks.
-Those have the potential to really devastate us in the future, and the reality is if we want to prevent those types of long-term attacks we need to put into place the right foundation today."
+He added: "What I worry about in-car hacking is large-scale hacks from criminal and terrorist organizations or nation-state type hacks.
+Those can devastate us in the future, and if we want to prevent those types of long-term attacks, we need to put the right foundation today."

-That foundation, Manea agrees, could lie in today's crash tests expanding to challenge a vehicle's cybersecurity and resistance to hacking, as much as its ability to autonomously brake in an emergency and deploy airbags in a crash.
+Manea agrees that that foundation could lie in expanding today's crash tests to challenge a vehicle's cybersecurity and resistance to hacking and its ability to brake autonomously in an emergency and deploy airbags in a crash.

-Manea told GearBrain: "Today we have car safety ratings, so when I buy a car I know that it has a 5-star front impact rating, for instance.
+Manea told GearBrain, "Today, we have car safety ratings, so when I buy a car, I know it has a 5-star front impact rating, for instance.
 I can see a situation in the future where we have those same types of security ratings.
-Because as we know, security and safety are really starting to come together."
+As we know, security and safety are starting to come together."

-Finally, the BlackBerry executive believes car cybersecurity will be kept up-to-date in the same way smartphones are today - with over-the-air software updates.
-Already used by Tesla and confirmed for the new Jaguar I-Pace.
+Finally, the BlackBerry executive believes car cybersecurity will be kept up-to-date like smartphones are today - with over-the-air software updates.
+It is already used by Tesla and confirmed for the new Jaguar I-Pace.
 "We need secure, over-the-air software updates for cars.
-The way car recalls are done these days is totally inefficient.
-For me it's really important that we get those OTA updates done on every single car, to lay that foundation for a secure future."
+The way car recalls are done these days is inefficient.
+For me, we must get those OTA updates done on every car to lay that foundation for a secure future."

 Like GearBrain on Facebook